ebrohman/arena/README.md

   - `bundle exec rake db:setup` or however you prefer to run your db migrations, i.e. `db:create`, `db:migrate`, `db:seed`, etc.

 * Database seeding for development
-  - `bundle exec rake refresh_pets` will pull battle pet data from Heroku and load it into your development database.
+  - There are a couple of seeds in `seeds.rb`, but `bundle exec rake refresh_pets` will pull all battle pet data from Heroku and load it into your development database.

 * How to run the test suite
   - `RAILS_ENV=test bundle exec rake db:create`